dtmajors/NexusAcInstaller/README.md

 ## ⚠️ Disclaimer

-This installer is designed specifically for the Nexus Asheron's Call server and may not be compatible with other servers or vanilla setups.
+This installer is designed to make your life easier.
+I take NO responsibility for anything that goes wrong (although I don't see why it would)

 ---